atticus-sullivan/bundestagswahl_sitzrechner/README.md

 descriptions here.
 Instead the comments in the source code contains such references.

+#### 2017
+This is the scheme which was used for the election of the Bundestag in 2017.
+It consists of multiple steps:
+1. Base Seats (598) get reduced by the number of directly elected independant candidates (not considered here yet, but usually this case does not happen -> doesn't really matter most of the time).
+2. Neglect some Zweitstimmen under some circumstances (not considered here because with the current data from Bundeswahlleiter:in this is not possible)
+3. Neglect all Zweitstimmen for Parteien which got `<5%` of the Zweitstimmen and didn't win `>=3` Wahlkreise (Special case are Parteien of national minorities).
+4. Distribute the base seats (via SLS) among the Bundesländer according to the population (Sitzkontingent)
+5. For each Bundesland, distribute the seats (via SLS) of the Sitzkontingent according to the Zweitstimmen among the Parteien (Unterverteilung)
+6. Calculate how many seats each Partei should get at least based on Unterverteilung and Direktmandate (Mindestsitzzahl)
+7. Increase the total number of seats (and redistribute them with SLS) until each Partei gets at least Mindestsitzzahl many seats (Oberverteilung)
+8. Continue figuring out who exactly gets into the parliament (not of interest here)

 #### 2021
 This is the scheme which was used for the election of the Bundestag in 2021.
 It consists of multiple steps: